-During the crisis, the construction industry was defined as essential, and excluded from the list of industries on which restrictions were imposed due to the spread of COVID-19.
+During the First Shutdown and Second Shutdown, the construction industry was defined as essential, and excluded from the list of industries on which restrictions were imposed due to the spread of COVID-19.
 Therefore, this industry was allowed to work at full capacity.
 During the period, the Group continued investing in the development and construction of new properties, as well as expansion and renovation of existing properties.
-Accordingly, the properties whose completion is planned for 2020, such as Azrieli Town and HaManor, will be completed according to the original time table set before the COVID-19 crisis.
+Accordingly, in September 2020, construction was completed and a Form 4 (occupancy permit) was received for HaManor project, an 28,000 sqm office building in the Holon business zone.
+As of the Report Release Date, Bezeq The Israel Telecommunication Corp.
+Limited. occupies approx. 70% of the project's area.
+In addition, the construction of Azrieli Town, which is expected to end in late 2020, will be completed according to the original time table set before the COVID-19 crisis.
 In addition, in May 2020 a Form 4 (occupancy permit) was received for Stage A of the Lehavim senior home, and residents have started moving in.